balramsinghindia/movie-react-native-app/README.md

 - Display a list of movies
 - The first movie is selected by default
 - Users can change movies by clicking on the movie name list.
-- Users can reserve a seat from the right side section
+- Users can reserve a seat from the second section
 - After the seat reservation, the price is displayed.

 ### Todo: